Relativistic feedback mechanism in homogeneous electric fields revisited: Discussion

 \section{Discussion}

-The derivation of equations (\ref{eq3.6}) and (\ref{eq18}) allows the runaway electrons dynamics and RREA burst parameters to be studied in a positron and gamma combined feedback model.
-It can be seen from the figures \ref{fig1}-\ref{fig2} difference between (\ref{eq3.6}) and (\ref{eq18}) is not significant, and consideration of formula (\ref{eq18}) can slightly soften conditions for RREA burst.
-Thereby, it was shown that instead of deriving the multiplication feedback coefficient from direct solutions of the equation (\ref{eq17}), considering independent positron and gamma relativistic feedbacks is suitable for assessing the dynamics of RREA within a homogeneous supercritical electric field.
+The equations (\ref{eq3.7}) and (\ref{eq19}) allow the RREA dynamics and RREA burst parameters to be analytically studied in terms of positron and gamma feedback models.
+It can be seen from the Fig.\ref{fig2.a}-\ref{fig2.b} that the difference between self-sustaining RREA multiplication regime conditions from equations (\ref{eq3.7}) and (\ref{eq19}) is not significant, and consideration of formula (\ref{eq19}) gives more accurate values of parameters for RREA burst.
+To have a numerical estimation of the difference considering electric fields is very helpful, and a relation $\frac{|E_{6}-E_{19}|}{E_{19}}=0.0434$, where $E_{6}$ and $E_{19}$ are electric fields from (\ref{eq3.7}), (\ref{eq19}) when $\Gamma=1$ shows that the difference is only about $4\%$ at an arbitrary altitude.
+Thereby, it was shown from the kinetic approach that gamma-quanta-induced RREAs and their secondary particles affect relativistic feedback to an insignificant degree.
+Those results are similar to the ones from [\cite{https://doi.org/10.1029/2011JA017160}] obtained by Monte-Carlo simulations.

-According to \cite{GurevichUFN2001,https://doi.org/10.1029/2004GL021802}, experimental observations show a correlation between lightning strikes and electric field values close to $E_{be}$.
-The size of a thundercloud region with a homogeneous electric field with $E\geq E_{be}$, on the other hand, was not measured.
-Cell length could be estimated using the equation (\ref{eq18}) and results from papers such as \cite{https://doi.org/10.1029/95JD00020, https://doi.org/10.1029/94JD02607}.
+According to [\cite{GurevichUFN2001,https://doi.org/10.1029/2004GL021802}], experimental observations show a correlation between lightning strikes and electric field values close to $E_{be}$.
+However, the size of a thundercloud region with a homogeneous electric field with $E\geq E_{be}$ was not measured.
+Cell length could be estimated using the equation (\ref{eq19}) and results from papers such as [\cite{https://doi.org/10.1029/95JD00020, https://doi.org/10.1029/94JD02607}].
 Table \ref{table1} was obtained under the assumption that lightning initiation is associated with a RREA burst.

-In Table \ref{table1} first four rows are filled with parameters ($H$- altitude, $E$- electric field) measured at the moment of lightning strike \cite{https://doi.org/10.1029/95JD00020}.
-In addition, estimations of the smallest and largest values for $L$ were calculated, given by the experimentally observed range of values of the parameter $\frac{E}{E_{be}}={1 \div 2}$ \cite{https://doi.org/10.1029/2004GL021802}.
-These estimations differ significantly due to the rapid behavior of the minimal conditions for RREA burst, shown in the figure \ref{an2}.
+In Table \ref{table1} first four rows are filled with parameters ($H$- altitude, $E$- electric field) measured at the moment of lightning strike [\cite{https://doi.org/10.1029/95JD00020}].
+In addition, estimation of the upper bound value of $L$ is calculated, given by the experimentally observed range of values of the parameter $\frac{E}{E_{be}}\sim{1 \div 2}$ [\cite{https://doi.org/10.1029/2004GL021802}].
+These estimations differ significantly due to the rapid behavior of the minimal conditions for the RREA burst, shown in the figure \ref{an2}.